What is this medicine?

 What should I watch for while using this medicine?

-After a response to an injection of glucagon, you should eat or drink some carbohydrates to prevent secondary hypoglycemia.
+After you are alert and can swallow after an injection of this medicine, you should eat or drink some carbohydrates to prevent continued low blood sugar.